Columbia Police Department (Missouri): Operations Bureau

 The Operations Bureau is composed of the Patrol Division, Downtown Unit, K-9 Unit and the Community Service Aides.
-The Operations Bureau is the largest and most visible part of the department and is responsible for providing the primary response to citizen's calls for service.
-Uniformed officers in this Division enforce state statutes, local ordinances and traffic laws, as well as many other activities.
+Uniformed officers in this division enforce state statutes, local ordinances and traffic laws, as well as many other activities.
+Community Service Aides (CSAs) are non-sworn civilian personnel who respond to minor accidents and conduct traffic control.

-The City of Columbia is divided into three sectors (North, Central & South) and is patrolled by approximately 70 officers assigned to four shifts.
-The Patrol Division is commanded by a captain, who is assisted by three Patrol Lieutenants that serve at shift commanders.
-Each of the four shifts are under direct supervision of sergeants.
-Two Canine Teams are also assigned to the Patrol Division and aid the officers in drug searches, tracks for individuals and property, and protection.
+The City of Columbia is divided into three sectors (north, central and south) and is patrolled by approximately 70 officers assigned to four shifts.
+The Patrol Division is commanded by a captain, who is assisted by three Patrol Lieutenants who serve as shift commanders.
+Each of the four shifts is under the direct supervision of sergeants.
+Two canine teams are also assigned to the Patrol Division.
+The Downtown Unit is staffed by five officers and led by a sergeant.